FixMyBerlin/osm-scripts/ZESPlus/Extern-BicycleNetworks/README.md

 (See also [Highway/README](./Highway/README.md).)

-1. **Edit the geojson**
+1. **~~Edit the geojson~~**

+   _Update: We do not want to do this.
+If done, we cannot select the data source as one in Mapbox Studio but only every layer separate.
+However, we want to select the whole file and style based on properties._

-   Use VS Code to format the GeoJSON, then Duplicate the properties.layer line and rename it to "tippecanoe.layer".
+   ~~Use VS Code to format the GeoJSON, then Duplicate the properties.layer line and rename it to "tippecanoe.layer".~~

-   BEFORE:
+   ~~BEFORE:~~

    ```json
       …